tcltk/tcl/doc/markdown/info.md

 : This subcommand returns a list of direct superclasses of class *class* in inheritance precedence order.

 **info class variables** *class* ?**-private**?
 : This subcommand returns a list of all variables that have been declared for the class named *class* (i.e. that are automatically present in the class's methods, constructor and destructor).
-If the **-private** option is given, this lists the private variables declared instead.
+[If the **-private** option is given, this lists the private variables declared instead.]{version="TIP500"}

 ## Object introspection